Perfect Baked Cheesecake – The Drama & Bliss:

 Okay, consider yourself motivated and fearless!
 These tips for perfect cheesecake will help you to get a perfect bake on your favourite cheesecake recipes.

-In the next 3 posts I’ll be sharing my own Home Bakery’s recipes for perfect cheesecake that I make all the time…
+In the next 3 posts I’ve shared my own Home Bakery’s recipes for perfect baked cheesecake that I make all the time…

-These links are from posts that I found useful in my years as a professional home baker.
+Here are some links to other baked cheesecake posts that I found useful in my years as a professional home baker.
 Thank you to these authors and bloggers for your research!
 Ashlee Marie, Prepared Pantry, The Kitchn, All Recipes, The Spruce, Simply Recipes